 --Great leaders acknowledge and empathize with the pain and struggle people are experiencing in a public health crisis.
 Simply stating “here are the rules—obey them”, won’t get things done.
 The best leaders understand that social distancing and “staying in your house” is unnatural, not easy and incredibly difficult for parents to explain not just to themselves, but to teenagers and children.
 I appreciate and respect leaders who acknowledge that and say so publicly.
 So, on one hand, leaders should communicate accurate facts, statistics and information as well as “the rules” we must abide by, but if that is all a leader does in public, why not just send a mass e-mail?

 --The best leaders communicate in a human and compassionate fashion.
-In the case of the coronavirus, they get that beyond the numbers of those infected and worse, those who have died, that those numbers represent real people and families.
+In the case of the COVID-19, they get that beyond the numbers of those infected and worse, those who have died, that those numbers represent real people and families.
 I’m not saying that being a great leader and communicator in a horrific pandemic is easy, it’s not.
 Trust me, I struggle every day with it, and I only run a small production company as well as teach, coach and write about these topics.
 However, I have been spending a lot of time reading about presidential leadership in war time in an effort to put things in perspective.
-And whether it is Lincoln, Roosevelt or Washington, it is clear that they had their doubts and fears, but the greatest leaders have one common and consistent trait, which is that they manage and deal with these inner fears and demons because they understand that their greatest responsibility is to help others get through the most challenging of times.
+And whether it is Lincoln, Roosevelt or LBJ, it is clear that they had their doubts and fears, but the greatest leaders have one common and consistent trait, which is that they manage and deal with these inner fears and demons because they understand that their greatest responsibility is to help others get through the most challenging of times.